vincmazet/bip/_sources/labs/lab1.md

   You will notice that the image is not very contrasted: what does that imply on the histogram?

 * Multiply the image by a positive real: what happens on the image and its histogram?
+  Adjust the intensity range of the image to be the same as the original image.

 * Perform an histogram equalization (`skimage.exposure.equalize_hist`).
   Do you achieve the exercise goal?